asmataamallah25/Edge_AI_With_FIWARE_End_Of_Study_Project/README.md

-# Battery State of Health Estimator
+# Edge AI With FIWARE - Battery State of Health Estimator

 This Python script provides an advanced simulation of battery State of Health (SoH) estimation through integration with a FIWARE Context Broker.
 The program implements a sophisticated degradation model that accounts for multiple real-world factors affecting battery health, including cycle count, non-linear charging behaviors, and environmental conditions.